NG0N/BloodwebAutoBuy/README.md

 Works by sampling pixels at predefined positions in the Bloodweb GUI and detecting which nodes are available to buy according to the pixel color.

 ## Installation
-Download the [latest release](https://github.com/NG0N/BloodwebAutoBuy/releases/latest/download/BloodwebAutoBuy.zip) and run `Dead by Daylight Bloodweb AutoBuy.exe`
+Download the [latest release](https://github.com/NG0N/BloodwebAutoBuy/releases/latest/download/BloodwebAutoBuy.zip) and run `Bloodweb AutoBuy.exe`

 ## Usage Guide
 Before running the program you should disable any filters that may affect the color of the game.